gekkekoe/esphome-ecodan-hp/asgard/README.md

 If you have a 2-zone setup or prefer a different language (e.g., nl, de, fr, da, es, fi, it, no, pl, sv), you can easily update the firmware wirelessly (OTA):

-1. Download the correct firmware binary (`.bin` file) from the [Releases Page](https://github.com/gekkekoe/esphome-ecodan-hp/releases) on GitHub.
+1. Download the correct OTA Asgard variant firmware binary (example: `asgard-z2-nl-*.ota.bin` for nl and 2 zones) from the [Releases Page](https://github.com/gekkekoe/esphome-ecodan-hp/releases) on GitHub.
 2. Find the IP address of your Asgard device in Home Assistant (or your router).
 3. Open a web browser and go to `http://<YOUR_DEVICE_IP>`.
 4. Scroll to the bottom to the **OTA Update** section.
 5. Upload the `.bin` file you downloaded.
 The device will update and restart automatically.

 ### Recovery
-You can reset the firmware to factory via the usb-c port.
+You can reset the firmware to factory (example: `asgard-z1-en-*.factory.bin` English single zone) via the usb-c port.
 1. Download the latest **factory** binary from [Releases Page](https://github.com/gekkekoe/esphome-ecodan-hp/releases)
 2. Follow the (install) procedure to remove the Asgard PCB from the Ecodan unit.
 Only unplug the unit when the power (circuit breaker) is off
 3. Plug the Asgard PCB in a computer with an usb-c port.